These Regulations on Degrees enter into force on 1 January 2017.

 The university may require that a student admitted to study for an academic or artistic postgraduate degree completes a necessary amount of supplementary studies in order to acquire the knowledge and skills needed for the studies.

 Eligible for studies leading to a professional postgraduate degree is a person who has completed an applicable higher university degree or a degree in a university of applied sciences, or who has an applicable education completed abroad, which in the awarding country gives eligibility for corresponding higher education.

 Further provisions concerning eligibility for professional postgraduate degrees are enacted by the Government Decree.

 Eligible for specialist education is a person who has completed an applicable degree in a university or a university of applied sciences.

 Eligible for studies referred to in this Section may also be persons whom the University deems to possess sufficient knowledge and abilities to study on the programme to which they seek admission.

-Each school’s management board decides in greater detail on the prerequisites and selection criteria for admission to academic, artistic or professional postgraduate degree programmes, unless otherwise stipulated.
+Each faculty council decides in greater detail on the prerequisites and selection criteria for admission to academic, artistic or professional postgraduate degree programmes, unless otherwise stipulated.

-If an unsuccessful applicant is dissatisfied with the admission results, he/she may request for rectification in writing from the management board of the school in question within 14 days of the publication of the results.
+If an unsuccessful applicant is dissatisfied with the admission results, he/she may request for rectification in writing from the faculty council in question within 14 days of the publication of the results.
 The admission results may not be changed to the detriment of any successful applicant as a consequence of the rectification request.

 If the applicant is dissatisfied with the decision taken on his/her request for rectification, he/she may appeal to the Administrative Court but must do so in accordance with the Administrative Judicial Procedure Act (586/1996).